SongoQ/symfony-docs-pl/book/from_flat_php_to_symfony2.rst

 gdy użytkownik zażąda ``/index.php/show``, to aplikacja w sposób inteligentny skieruje żądanie do metody ``show_action()``.

-The ``Response`` object gives flexibility when constructing the HTTP response, allowing HTTP headers and content to be added via an object-oriented interface.
-And while the responses in this application are simple, this flexibility will pay dividends as your application grows.
 Obiekt ``Response`` daje elastyczność przy konstruowaniu odpowiedzi HTTP, dzięki czemu nagłówki HTTP i zawartość są dodawane poprzez interfejs obiektowo zorientowany.
 Chociaż odpowiedzi w naszej aplikacji są proste, to uzyskana teraz elastyczność